meteor/galaxy-docs/source/custom-base-images.md

 Your container continues to run until its specified command completes or Galaxy stops it.

-<h2 id="build">Puppeteer [(meteor/galaxy-puppeteer)](https://github.com/meteor/galaxy-images/tree/master/galaxy-puppeteer) </h2>
+<h2 id="build">Puppeteer</h2>

-This image bundles every library puppeteer needs to be able to run.
+This image [(meteor/galaxy-puppeteer)](https://github.com/meteor/galaxy-images/tree/master/galaxy-puppeteer) bundles every library puppeteer needs to be able to run.
 You can use it by doing the follow on your settings.json:

 ```json
 {